Central Banking Symposium

 The Bank introduced an Internship Programme in July 2016 that seeks to promote the development of talent that can support the continued development of Kenya’s banking and financial sector.
 The programme is equipping the nine youthful participants with relevant knowledge and skills of the central bank and financial sector operations.
 The programme is focused on the youth of this country through improving financial sector literacy and providing opportunities for the target candidates to gain relevant exposure.

 CBK has produced a documentary that captures its history as an institution over the last 50 years.
 This documentary takes cognizance of the key achievements, challenges and lessons learnt over the period as well as the Bank’s vision going forward.
 In addition to the historical documentary, CBK has produced a second documentary featuring the faces behind CBK.

-To document the important milestones CBK has covered over the past 50 years, three publications will be produced and availed as collections for future reference and learning.
+To document the important milestones CBK has covered over the past 50 years, two publications will be produced and availed as collections for future reference and learning.
 These are:

 - History and Development of Money in Kenya

 This book chronicles the development of money as an important instrument in facilitation of trade in Kenya and the East African region.